upstash/examples/examples/pure-javascript-with-redis/README.md

   <h3 align="center">Vanilla JavaScript with Redis</h3>

   <p align="center">
-   Example of Using the Redis Upstash API with Pure Javascript
+   Example of using the Redis Upstash API with Pure Javascript
   </p>
 </div>